ndp-software/ts-libs/ts-envs/README.md

-No-nonsense help with environmental variable processing for your Typescript project.
-This library provides a type `envs` variable with all your validated and typed environment variables.
+Carefully crafted help for environmental variable processing within your Typescript project.
+This library provides a type-safe `envs` variable with all your validated and typed environment variables.

 ## Introduction